Los Errantes: Defense campaign

-Parisian anarchists had already established the International Anarchist Defense Committee (IADC), through which they had campaigned for the release of the Italian American anarchists Sacco and Vanzetti, as well as other anarchist political prisoners in Soviet Russia, Fascist Italy and Spain.
-Led by the French anarcho-communists Louis Lecoin and Séverin Férandel, the IADC took on the case of Ascaso, Durruti and Jover and established a new committee to support their asylum in France.
+Parisian anarchists had already established the International Anarchist Defense Committee (IADC), through which they had campaigned for the release of the Italian American anarchists Sacco and Vanzetti.
+Led by the French anarcho-communist Louis Lecoin, the IADC took on the case of Ascaso, Durruti and Jover and established a new committee to support their asylum in France.
 As the IADC criticised illegalism, which it considered detrimental to the anarchist movement and discouraged as a method of anti-capitalist action, Lecoin instead sought to proclaim the "innocence" of Sacco, Vanzetti, Ascaso, Durruti and Jover.
 As Lecoin wanted the defense campaign to be broad-based, rather than a specifically anarchist campaign, he set out to convince as many people as possible to stand up for the Italian American and Spanish defendants.
-Lecoin sought to attack the foreign policy of the Prime Minister Raymond Poincaré's government, which included both right-wing conservatives (such as Justice Minister Louis Barthou) and left-wing socialists (such as Foreign Affairs Minister Aristide Briand).
-The government had become friendly with the dictatorship of Primo de Rivera, due to mutual interest in the repression of Abd el-Krim's Republic of the Rif, despite the wishes of its own electorate.
+Lecoin sought to attack the foreign policy of Raymond Poincaré's government, which had become friendly with the dictatorship of Primo de Rivera, due to mutual interest in the repression of Abd el-Krim's Republic of the Rif, despite the wishes of its own electorate.

 Lecoin appealed for support from Caroline Rémy de Guebhard of the Human Rights League (LDH), who had already defended the three Spaniards and denounced the dictatorship of Primo de Rivera.
-The IADC also began holding political demonstrations in support of Los Errantes, with an inaugural rally on 25 October attracting speakers such as the union leader Lucien Huart, the poet Georges Pioch, and Sébastian Faure, representing the IADC itself.
+The IADC also began holding political demonstrations in support of Los Errantes, with an inaugural rally on 25 October attracting speakers such as the union leader Lucien Huart, the poet Georges Pioch, and IADC representative Sébastien Faure.
 The rally received widespread coverage in left-wing newspapers, including L'Humanité, Le Populaire and L'Œuvre (newspaper)|L'Œuvre.
-Lecoin moved forward with his attempt to gain the support of the LDH, meeting with the organisation's president Victor Basch.
-But members of the government had already been warned Basch against getting involved with the case, so he told Lecoin that the LDH would not be joining any campaigns in their defense.
+Lecoin also met with the LDH's president Victor Basch, but members of the government had already warned Basch against getting involved with the case, so he told Lecoin that the LDH would not be joining any campaigns in their defense.
 However, after Lecoin left the meeting, he received a surprise phone call from the secretary of the LDH, informing him that the organisation would in fact be taking on the case.
-Basch had been convinced by Rémy de Guebhard and Aline Ménard-Dorian.
+Basch had been convinced by Rémy de Guebhard.